 Overview

-Black Diamond Group arranges the issuance of financial instruments on behalf of corporate and institutional clients who require creditworthy guarantees, payment undertakings, or standby facilities to support international trade, project finance, contractual performance obligations, or other structured transactions.
+Black Diamond Group supports corporate and institutional clients seeking financial instruments, including creditworthy guarantees, payment undertakings, and standby facilities, to support international trade, project finance, contractual performance obligations, and other structured transactions.

-We work with a select network of issuing banks and insurance companies across multiple jurisdictions, structuring each instrument to meet the specific requirements of the underlying transaction, the beneficiary, and applicable regulatory frameworks.
+We work with a select network of issuing banks and insurance companies across multiple jurisdictions, supporting the structuring and coordination of each instrument to meet the requirements of the underlying transaction, the beneficiary, and applicable regulatory frameworks.

 Standby Letters of Credit (SBLCs)

-SWIFT MT760 instruments issued under ISP98 or UCP 600, typically used as payment guarantees, performance security, or collateral for credit lines.
-Can be confirmed, transferable, or issued as back-to-back structures.
+Standby letters of credit typically issued under ISP98 or UCP 600 and commonly transmitted through authorised banking channels, where applicable, for use as payment guarantees, performance security, or collateral support for credit lines.
+Structures may include confirmed, transferable, or back-to-back formats, subject to issuer approval.

 Bank Guarantees (BGs)

-Demand guarantees under URDG 758, including bid bonds, advance payment guarantees, performance bonds, and retention guarantees.
-Issued for infrastructure, construction, and supply contracts worldwide.
+Demand guarantees under URDG 758, including bid bonds, advance payment guarantees, performance bonds, and retention guarantees, supported through authorised issuing institutions for infrastructure, construction, and supply contracts worldwide.

 Letters of Credit (LCs)

-Documentary credits (MT700) under UCP 600 for physical trade, including sight and usance LCs, confirmed credits, and revolving structures for recurring shipments.
+Documentary credits under UCP 600 for physical trade, including sight and usance LCs, confirmed credits, and revolving structures for recurring shipments, supported through authorised banking channels where applicable.

 Surety Bonds

-Performance and payment bonds issued by insurance companies or banks, often required for public procurement, construction contracts, and large-scale commercial projects.
+Performance and payment bond structures supported through insurance companies or banks, often required for public procurement, construction contracts, and large-scale commercial projects.

 Advance Payment Guarantees (APGs)

-Protect buyers who have made pre-payments to suppliers, ensuring refund of advance amounts if goods are not delivered or services not rendered according to contract.
+Used to protect buyers who have made pre-payments to suppliers by supporting refund protection for advance amounts if goods are not delivered or services not rendered according to contract.

 Irrevocable Payment Undertakings (IPUs)

-Customised payment commitments tailored to specific transaction requirements, often used in structured finance, project finance, and complex multi-party arrangements.
+Customised payment undertaking structures tailored to specific transaction requirements, often used in structured finance, project finance, and complex multi-party arrangements.

-Client submits transaction summary, underlying contract documentation, and beneficiary requirements.
-We assess feasibility, identify suitable issuing banks or insurers, and propose initial structure and indicative terms.
+Client submits a transaction summary, underlying contract documentation, and beneficiary requirements.
+We review feasibility, help identify suitable issuing banks or insurers, and support the development of an initial structure and indicative terms.

 Due Diligence & Credit Approval

-Comprehensive KYC, AML, and sanctions screening of applicant and beneficiary.
-Review of financial statements, corporate structure, and transaction economics.
-Credit committee approval from issuing bank or insurer.
+Comprehensive KYC, AML, and sanctions screening of the applicant and beneficiary, together with review of financial statements, corporate structure, and transaction economics.
+Any credit approval remains subject to the independent decision of the issuing bank or insurer.

-Formal term sheet outlining fees, tenor, issuer, and instrument specifics.
-Preparation of application forms, indemnities, counter-guarantees (if required), and supporting legal documentation.
+Support for term-sheet development covering fees, tenor, issuer, and instrument specifics, together with assistance on application forms, indemnities, counter-guarantees (if required), and supporting legal documentation.

-Support for amendments, extensions, reductions, or early cancellations as needed throughout the life of the instrument.
-Coordination with issuing bank and beneficiary for any changes.
+Support for amendments, extensions, reductions, or early cancellations as needed during the life of the instrument, with coordination through the issuing bank, insurer, and beneficiary where applicable.

 Key Considerations